Search Party season 4: Plot

-Having been kidnapped by twink superfan Chip in the season 3 finale, Dory awakens in the home of Chip's Aunt Lylah located in Babyfoot, Massachusetts.
+Having been kidnapped by twink superfan Chip in the season 3 finale, Dory awakens in the home of Chip's Aunt Lylah located in the fictional Babyfoot, Massachusetts.
 He locks Dory in the basement, which has been designed to be a padded replica of her Brooklyn apartment.
 Chip insists Dory is his best friend and that her friends are a bad influence.

 Back in New York, Portia and Elliott are upset that Dory is nowhere to be found.
 They find a handwritten letter from Dory, actually written by Chip, which states she's going to Europe and no longer wants to be friends with them.
 They become angry and leave her a withering voicemail.
 Elliott becomes a homophobic Christian conservative news pundit on his own show and enjoys his newfound fame.
 Portia is cast as Dory in Savage: The Dory Sief Story, a film about the murder trial, but the director Lassie Kazaar hates her acting.
 Drew goes to work at an out of state theme park called Merry Merry Land.
 He works with his new girlfriend, Cindy.

 Dory tries to escape but every ploy falls through.
 Eventually, Dory accepts Chip's insistence that she is innocent of any crime and displays symptoms of Stockholm syndrome.
 She begins wearing a blonde wig and using the name Stephanie.
 She and Chip go to a local ice cream parlor dressed as Stephanie and Aunt Lylah when she sees Marc, Elliott's ex-fiancé.

 The three are unaware that Dory may be in harm's way until Chip posts a photoshopped Instagram picture of Dory at the Leaning Tower of Pisa wearing a sweater that Drew knows he put in storage.
 He moves back to Brooklyn to search for Dory with Elliott and Portia.
 At a convenience store, they see Chip's face on a package of Lil Sticky's cinnamon buns and they reach out to the company via Twitter.
 The company's married executives Richard and Gertrude Wreck claim that the photo on the packaging is not Chip, but privately express anxiety that Chip may be involved in the kidnapping.
 It is revealed that Chip is a product of incest, the son of Lylah and Richard.